The summiting analogy to

 - Report back on wins, losses, validation and optimisation.

-"Aside from choosing a route and getting hyped up about it, the plan is built to make the ascent in which tasks are listed and allocated.
-Next, a 3x3 framework is applied to manage the uncertainty of it and will continuously be evaluated upon new info on conditions, material and team state right before and during the climb to decide on pushing forward or returning home".
+"Aside from choosing a route and getting hyped up about it, the plan is built to make the ascent in which tasks are listed, allocated and milestones are defined.
+Next, a 3x3 framework is applied to manage the remaining uncertainties and will continuously be evaluated upon new info on conditions, material and team state right before and during the climb to decide jointly on pushing forward or returning home".

 Beliefs to design strategy for success...